mchenco/notion-restaurants/README.md

 # Notion Restaurant Map
 I love food and discovering new places.
-This app pulls data from my Notion database of restaurants and plots them on a map for you to see the physical location of restaurants.
+This app pulls data from my Notion database of restaurants and plots them on a map to see the physical location of restaurants.

-## Why not just add restaurants on Google Maps?
+## Why not just save restaurants on Google Maps?
 Well, short answer, I'm lazy.
 If I see a restaurant on Instagram, it takes too many steps to open Google Maps, search for the restaurant, and add it to my collections.
 But with Notion, I can use the web clipper to save the restaurant to my database in a few clicks.

 This app then automatically performs the Google search query for me to populate information like address, place_id, etc. Lazy :)